PIANO LESSONS IN MONTREAL

 Today, Malcolm practices multiple instruments (specializing in saxophone), and plays in several ensembles including an anime OST cover band.
 He has begun to branch out into music production as well.

-Malcolm teaches on Mondays, Tuesdays, Wednesdays & Sundays in Pointe-Claire.
+Malcolm teaches in Pointe-Claire.

 Marvin recently came to Montreal and is now studying music education at McGill University.

-Marvin teaches on Mondays in Cote Saint-Luc and Sundays in Pointe-Claire.
+Marvin teaches in Cote Saint-Luc and Pointe-Claire.

 Matthew is a Montreal-based jazz pianist, composer and producer.
 He is currently pursuing a Bachelors of Music in Jazz Studies with a Focus on piano performance at Concordia University.
 While the piano is his primary instrument, Matt is also a formally trained guitarist.
 He attended Vanier College with a double DEC in Social Studies and Music, majoring in Jazz Guitar.
 He has also freelanced as a Music producer where he composed music for commercial use .
 Matt believes that his students should have fun and enjoy the challenges of learning Music.

-Matthew teaches on Sundays in Pointe-Claire.
+Matthew teaches in Pointe-Claire.

 NUNNE has a huge passion for Latin music and Jazz, but has had the opportunity to work and experiment with other music genres like R&B, Pop, Rock, and Indie, and she’s loved it.
 That’s why she is super open minded and encourages all of her students to explore new music and learning methods!
 Who knows?
 One might discover a new passion they didn’t even think of!
 Through experimenting and music education she found her passion, therefore she is really enthusiastic about seeing other people pursue what they love, and if she can help them improve and share with them a little bit of her knowledge, she’d be the happiest.

-Parand teaches on Saturdays in Pointe-Claire and Mondays in Cote St-Luc.
+Parand teaches in Cote Saint-Luc.

-Paulina teaches on Saturdays in Pointe-Claire.
+Rory teaches in Pointe-Claire.